hopsoft/job_contracts/README.md

 Have you ever wanted to prevent a background job from writing to the database?
 What about ensuring it completes within a fixed amount of time after being enqueued?

-Contracts allow you to easily apply guarantees like this.
+Contracts allow you to apply guarantees like this easily.

 ## Quick Start

-Imagine you need to ensure a particular job always completes within 5 seconds of being enqueued.
+Imagine you need to ensure a specific job type completes within 5 seconds of being enqueued.

 ```ruby
 class ImportantJob < ApplicationJob